MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 In the Developer Portal for Teams, on the **Overview** page, you can see the total number of active users for your app.

 > [!NOTE]
 > Usage analytics are currently available only for new custom apps published to your org through **Developer Portal** for Teams (formerly App Studio) or imported into **Developer Portal** for Teams after April 2022.
-Usage analytics for all the apps published on the Teams store, for more information [Teams apps usage report](/office/dev/store/teams-apps-usage).
+Usage analytics for all the apps published to the Teams store is available in **Partner Center**, for more information [Teams apps usage report](/office/dev/store/teams-apps-usage).

 | Metric | Definition |
 | :-----------------------| :------------------------------------------------------------------------------------------------------|